DeusArcana/100-days-of-code/log.md

 - Doing Introduction to the Regular Expression in [FreeCodeCamp](https://freecodecamp.org)
 - This is really interesting, I learned about special characters that I didn't know about.

+### Day 53: April 4, 2019

+- Regular Expressions and Debugging sections finished in [FreeCodeCamp](https://freecodecamp.org)
+- Regular expressions were pretty tricky but I think that I did it well, Debugging section ironically was pretty easy. :P